lldj15/sinpol/README.md

   -
 * Flexible design to allow future extension to texture, more complex stress-strain models, and peak profile models
 * Allow easy fitting to measured Bragg Edge data
+  ## Documentation

+Please refer to  for documentation on installation, usage, and API.

+## Community guidelines

+**How to contribute**

+Please clone the repository, make changes and make a pull request.

+**How to report issues**

+Please use to report issues or bug reports.

+**Support**

+Please either use  to ask for support, or contact the authors directly using email.